Designer Code of Conduct

 - Do not post messages in the Contest discussion area regarding yours or others' entries.

 - Do not post designs submitted to a Private contest anywhere public.
 Please respect the privacy of the client.

 - Basic rule: If you did not make it from your brain or a reference you own - DO NOT post the design.

 - DESIGNS and CONCEPTS must be significantly different from designs already submitted.

-- VECTOR ONLY - No Photoshop; use Adobe Illustrator, Corel Draw etc. (Final artwork submitted in EPS with fonts converted to outlines)
+- VECTOR ONLY - No Photoshop; use Adobe Illustrator, Corel Draw etc. (Final artwork submitted in AI, EPS, PDF, SVG with fonts converted to outlines)

 - NO CLIPART - this includes images, silhouettes and other imagery from sites like SHUTTERSTOCK and images packaged in ADOBE ILLUSTRATOR, COREL DRAW etc. (even if you have purchased a user license)